8 fantastic St. Petersburg attractions and one surprise

 1. Nevsky Prospekt

-Stroll down one of the best-known streets in Russia, cutting straight through the historical city centre.
-On the way, famous buildings line up like pearls on a string, such as popular Church of Our Saviour on Spilled Blood.
+Stroll down one of the best-known streets in Russia, cutting straight through the historical city center.
+On the way, famous buildings line up like pearls on a string, such as popular Church of Our Savior on Spilled Blood.
 Browse the many stores of the street, including the largest department store in the city, Gostiny Dvor.

 2. The Hermitage Museum

 Discover the stunning treasures collected by Catherine the Great and several others in the State Hermitage Museum, located in the fantastic Winter Palace.
 More than three million items are on display ready for you to admire.
-You will also be impressed with the buildings and the different rooms, ornately covered in drapes, luxurious marble and pops of colour.
-Check out our beginner’s guide to the Hermitage to ensure you get to see the best it has to offer.
+You will also be impressed with the buildings and the different rooms, ornately covered in drapes, luxurious marble and pops of color.

 3. Church of Our Saviour on Spilled Blood